Get started with Nextflow on Verily Workbench

 To create a cloud app via the web UI, see the instructions here.

-Once your app is running, you can click on the link next to it to bring up JupyterLab on the new notebook instance.
+Once your app is running, you can click on the link next to it to bring up JupyterLab on the new app instance.
 To reduce costs, you can STOP the instance from its 'three-dot' menu, when you're not using it, and restart it again later.

 Create a new app:

-wb resource create gcp-notebook --id=<notebook_resource_id> \
+wb app create gcp --app-config=<config_type> \

 --description=<description>